 While the full impact COVID-19 will have on the Company's future business is unpredictable at this time, the Company expects it to have a material impact on its financial results for at least the next quarter and potentially beyond, depending upon the timing of any lifting or reimposition of COVID-19 limitations on the U.S. healthcare system and general economic recovery.
-In response to the COVID-19 pandemic, the Company has equipped most of its employees with the ability to work remotely with the exception of its clinical laboratory employees, and implemented measures to protect the health of its employees and to support the functionality of its clinical laboratory.
-In March 2020, as a result of the COVID-19 pandemic, the Company terminated temporary employees and six full-time employees, which included three employees at the vice president level.
-The termination of full-time employees resulted in the recognition of a restructuring charge for termination benefits of \$0.3 million which has been paid as of May 2020.
-Additionally, as a result of the workforce reduction, the Company recognized a reversal of stock-based compensation expense of \$0.1 million in March 2020.
-In May 2020, the Company terminated an additional 11 full-time employees, as a result of the COVID-19 pandemic, which resulted in an immaterial restructuring charge.
+In response to the COVID-19 pandemic, the Company has curtailed non-essential employee travel and equipped most of its employees with the ability to work remotely with the exception of its clinical laboratory employees, and implemented measures to protect the health of its employees and to support the functionality of its clinical laboratory.
+In addition, in the second quarter of 2020 the Company's salesforce recommenced certain field-based interactions and scaled marketing spend, although access to healthcare providers remains limited and the use of virtual sales tools has increased.
+From March 2020 through September 30, 2020, as a result of the COVID-19 pandemic, the Company terminated temporary employees, which included three employees at the vice president level.
+The termination of full-time employees resulted in the recognition of a restructuring charge for termination benefits of \$0.3 million which has been paid as of September 30, 2020.
 The restructuring charges were included in selling, general and administrative expenses in the condensed statements of operations.
-In addition, the Company has increased the use of virtual sales tools, halted employee travel, implemented work schedule reductions as required from time to time due to volume decreases, and scaled marketing spend.
 The full extent to which the COVID-19 pandemic will directly or indirectly continue to impact the Company's business, results of operations and financial condition, will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain it or treat COVID-19, as well as the economic impact on local, regional, national and international markets.